jjbergman/iliaslatina/IL-translation.md

 37 If I have been an acceptable servant, keep me safe as my protector.

-38 If otherwise, if I am paying the penalty for some harsh crime, of which I am ignorant, why does your hand hold back my further punishment?
+38 If otherwise, if I am paying the penalty for some harsh crime, of which I am ignorant, why does your hand refrain from further punishment?

-40 Draw your sacred bow and aim at me.
+40 Draw your sacred bow and take aim.

 41 At least a god will be behind my demise.

 41 Attack the father, the one who deserves punishment.

-42 Why does my daughter pay for my transgressions by enduring a life in my cruel enemy's bed?
+42 Why does my daughter pay for my transgressions, forced to endure a life in my cruel enemy's bed?

 44 He plead his case.

 44 Moved by his priest's plea, Apollo wrought great sorrow on the Danaans by sending a plague that infected every soldier.

 46 The Greeks fell to ruin.
-There was hardly enough land for all the funeral pyres and tombs and hardly enough air for the fires.
+There was hardly enough land for all the funeral pyres and tombs, and hardly enough air for the fires.

 48 After the stars had been seen for the ninth night and the sun shone on the tenth day, illustrious Achilles assembled the Greek chiefs and encouraged Thestorides to reveal the causes of the evil plague.

 52 Then Calchas consulted the gods and found the cause of their misfortune as well as the way to end it.
-He feared the crowd, but with Achilles protection he said this: "Danaans, if we wish to find refuge from this pestilence, we must placate the will of wrathful Phoebus and return chaste Chryseis to her righteous father."
+He feared the crowd, but with Achilles' protection he said this: "Danaans, if we wish to find refuge from this pestilence, we must placate the will of wrathful Phoebus and return chaste Chryseis to her righteous father."

 58 He finished speaking.